BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 • Once a loan is completed, contact between borrower and lender needs to be maintained, even if things aren’t going to plan.
 If a borrower builds a relationship and maintains dialogue, a lender is more likely to be patient and accommodating if things go wrong.
 If they disappear and then request more time and money one month prior to redemption, they’re unlikely to receive a positive response.

-Find the best finance for your property development project & apply for a loan, in minutes
+Compare bridging finance & apply for a bridging loan in minutes

 Similar posts